StarDuster/sock/README.md

 # What's this

-this is the sock program in <TCP/IP Illustrated> Vol.1
+This is the sock program metioned in \<TCP/IP Illustrated\> Vol.1, I just transported it to github.You can visit the author's mainpage in [http://www.icir.org/christian/index.html](http://www.icir.org/christian/index.html)

 # How to install
 ```